-The Registrar/Student Services Office determines eligibility and appropriate services based on the quality, recency, and completeness of the documentation submitted.
+The Student Services Office determines eligibility and appropriate services based on the quality, recency, and completeness of the documentation submitted.
+The Student Services Office reserves the right to request additional documentation as ADA accommodation requests are evaluated on a case-by-case basis.
+The Student Services Office may require students to submit updated information and/or documentation.